we-are-y/Y/README.md

 > If the future makes us unnecessary as workers,
 > Then Y makes us **sacred as people**.

-Y doesn’t optimize for systems.
+Y doesn't optimize for systems.
 Y optimizes for the **soul**.

 ---